Developers taking too long to build homes, MP says

 But developers say it can take a long time to start building projects.

 In Wellingborough, Northamptonshire, the latest figures show there are 7,402 houses with planning permission, on which work has not started.

-Of these, 7,290 were granted permission more than two years ago.'No incentive'
+Of these, 7,290 were granted permission more than two years ago.

 In Harlow, Essex, 3,300 of 3,674 homes yet to be built have had planning permission for more than two years.

 Mr Jackson, a Conservative, said developers should be penalised after a year, based on the capital value of the land, if they do not act on planning permission.

 "It isn't satisfactory that there is some land banking, where big companies are sitting on land that should be developed for people to have homes," he said.